rerun-io/rerun/CONTRIBUTING.md

 in a few seconds and should catch the more trivial issues to avoid wasting CI time.

 ### Hooks
-We recommend adding the rerun pre-push hook to your local checkout, which among other-things will run `pixi run fast-lint` for you.
+We recommend adding the Rerun pre-push hook to your local checkout, which among other-things will run `pixi run fast-lint` for you.

 To install the hooks, simply copy them into the `.git/hooks` directory of your local checkout.